 Come and take part in Scotland’s leading obstacle/mud/trail run for runners with their dogs in the beautiful surroundings of the Traquair Estate.
 With fun, technical routes, and plenty of obstacles to negotiate, it’s a test of determination and team work between owner and dog.
 You’ll also get very wet and muddy.
 Run solo or as a pair.
 Two routes for different age groups, approx 5k (for ages 15+) and approx 2k (ages 7-14).

 And that’s just scratching the surface!
-For much more on what’s happening throughout the Tweed Valley in 2017, please keep an eye on our local events page.
+For much more on what’s happening throughout the Tweed Valley in 2019, please just contact us.